lgatto/TeachingMaterial/Introduction_to_R.md

 GitHub = hosting for Git.
 GitHub is a social version of git, on the web with a user community.
 Great for finding users, collaborators, projects, but also contribute to existing project.

-Some added features: Forks/Pull request
+**Some added features:** Forks/Pull requests

 GitHub is a great platform for bioinformatics projects.
 We will make extensive use of GitHub during this class, and in particular for your homework.

 ## GitHub Glossary

-- *Repository (repo):* A repository is the most basic element of GitHub.
+- **Repository (repo):** A repository is the most basic element of GitHub.
 They're easiest to imagine as a project's folder.
-- *Branch:* A parallel version of a repository
+- **Branch:** A parallel version of a repository
-- *Clone:* Local copy of the repository
+- **Clone:** Local copy of the repository
-- *Commit:* An individual change to a file (or set of files).
+- **Commit:** An individual change to a file (or set of files).
 Commits usually contain a commit message.
-- *Fork:* A personal copy of another user's repository that lives on your account
+- **Fork:** A personal copy of another user's repository that lives on your account
-- *Merge:* Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.
+- **Merge:** Merging takes the changes from one branch (in the same repository or from a fork), and applies them into another.
-- *Pull:* Pull refers to when you are fetching in changes and merging them.
+- **Pull:** Pull refers to when you are fetching in changes and merging them.
-- *Pull Request:* Pull requests are proposed changes to a repository submitted by a user and accepted or rejected by a repository's collaborators
+- **Pull Request:** Pull requests are proposed changes to a repository submitted by a user and accepted or rejected by a repository's collaborators
-- *Push:* Pushing refers to sending your committed changes to a remote repository such as GitHub.com
+- **Push:** Pushing refers to sending your committed changes to a remote repository such as GitHub.com

 [More details here](https://help.github.com/articles/github-glossary/)